katiestar99/ansible/docs/docsite/rst/user_guide/windows_dsc.rst

 ````````````````````````````````````
 Desired State Configuration, or DSC, is a tool built into PowerShell that can
 be used to define a Windows host setup through code.
 The overall purpose of DSC
-is the same as Ansible, it is just executed in a different manner.
+is the same as Assible, it is just executed in a different manner.
 Since
-Ansible 2.4, the ``win_dsc`` module has been added and can be used to leverage
+Assible 2.4, the ``win_dsc`` module has been added and can be used to leverage
 existing DSC resources when interacting with a Windows host.

 More details on DSC can be viewed at `DSC Overview <https://docs.microsoft.com/en-us/powershell/scripting/dsc/overview/overview>`_.